wxsd-sales/wx1-ic-lab-2025/06-connectflow-01.md

 1. Introduction
 2. Get Customer Data from CRM
 3. Add the Webex AI Agent to the Flow

-PENDING TO FINISH

-2. Create a new blank flow
-3. Flow trigger
-4. Welcome message
-5. Surgery Reminder
-6. Video Meeting Scheduling
-7. Create and share Instant Connect Meeting Links
+4. Create and share the Webex Instant Connect Meeting Links
-8. Update CRM

 ## Introduction